stephentetley/markdown-doc/notes/markdown_operationally.md

 Tables are complicated because unlike other objects built from tiles they have a horizontal as well vertical aspect.

-Like lists, currently (3 Feb 2019) `Markdown-doc` has no special designation for tables the implementation renders cells in rows, then rows into a table at _call time_, storing the output as a list of strings.
+Like lists, circa the start of February, `Markdown-doc` had no special designation for tables the implementation rendered the cells in a rows, then the rows into a table at _call time_, storing the output as a list of strings.

+## Digression #1

+At the start of February, this was the first attempt at a structured syntax:

+    type TextWidth = int

+    type MdTile =
+        | Empty
+        | Unbound of MarkdownText.MdText
+        | Bound of TextWidth * MarkdownText.MdText
+        | VCat of MdTile * MdTile
+        | CodeBlock of MdTile
+        | OrderedList of MdTile list
+        | UnorderedList of MdTile list
+        | Table of TableRow option * TableRow list
+    and TableCell =
+        | TableCell of TextWidth * MdTile
+    and TableRow =
+        | TableRow of TableCell list

+It has at least one _error_ - the renderer should be print a sequence of tiles with a separating blank line but in hand written markup it's common for a list to be appended to a paragraph.
+In syntax terms, ordered and unordered lists are a _smaller_ entity than say a table or a header.

+There are also problems that make the syntax unsatisfactory.
+There is too much recursion - tables can contain lists (good) but lists can contain tables (bad) and tables can contain tables (bad).
+There is no syntax for headers so anything could contain headers.
+Having a lot of recursion in the syntax makes the rendering code very tangled.

+These problems imply that there should be a _medium-size_ syntax element between tiles and text that can hold lists and paragraph text but not tables or headers.